 These four components are encompassed in Wharton’s emphasis on “putting knowledge into action.”
 This value should guide your application approach: action is always specific, anecdotal.
 Therefore, make your resume, essays, and application answers specific, anecdotal, and action focused.

-In this post I’ll discuss two of the four components that are tightly correlated, then I’ll do one post each for the remaining two.
+In this post I discuss two of the four components that are tightly correlated, then I’ll do one post each for the remaining two (Innovative Leadership Learning and Global Opportunities).
 In all, I’ll keep on the radar screen the overarching value of “putting knowledge into action.”

 Largest Global Network and Culture of Engagement are the two interconnected components.
 They go hand-in-hand: